Previous | Next

 "You'll find out in good time, sir.
 But the decision's up to you.
 Do you want to leave the performance or not?"

 This makes no sense.
-If this is a human dream why is the usher talking about doodles?
+If this is a human dream, then why is the usher talking about doodles?
 Why did he notice me at all?
 Do I have any influence in these dreams?
 And why do I feel itchy?

-Maybe I have to stop playing it safe.
+Maybe I have to take his advice and stop playing it safe.
 Maybe I should get in on the action to find what I need.
 I don't know.
 Should I really do this?

 It was cold, dark, and devoid of color.
 He was in a forest, or what used to be one.
 Dead trees surrounded him.
 The air was dank and filled with thick fog.
 It was unsettling.
-Evina felt a shiver down his spine.
-He didn't know what to do.
+Evina felt a shiver run down his spine.
+He didn't know what he was supposed to do.

 A piercing scream tore through the air.
 Evina turned and saw a human girl running a short distance away.
 "It's going to get me!" she screamed.